Statistical inference of random graphs with a surrogate likelihood function: Numerical Examples

-For the first objective, the sum of squared errors of the estimates are shown in Table \ref{table:latent_curve_simulation}.
-We can see that the sum of squared errors of the adjacency spectral embedding is comparatively larger than those of the remaining competitors, while the likelihood-based estimates have smaller sum of squared errors.
-This phenomenon empirically validate the conclusion that the likelihood-based estimates, namely, the one-step estimate, the maximum surrogate likelihood estimate, and the Bayes estimate, improve upon the the spectral-based adjacency spectral embedding.
+For the first objective, the SSEs of the estimates are shown in Table \ref{table:latent_curve_simulation}.
+We can see that the SSEs of the adjacency spectral embedding is comparatively larger than those of the remaining competitors, while the likelihood-based estimates have smaller SSEs.
+The $p$-values of the pairwise two-sample $t$-tests among the SSEs of these estimates are tabulated in Table \ref{table:latent_curve_simulation} as well and they show that the differences between the ASE and the remaining likelihood-based estimates are statistically significant.
+This phenomenon empirically validate the conclusion that the likelihood-based estimates, namely, the OSE, the MSLE, and the BE, improve upon the the spectral-based adjacency spectral embedding.

-For the second objective, Fig.\ \ref{figure:example-1} (a) and (b) visualize the empirical coverage probabilities of the vertex-wise $95\%$ confidence intervals based on the maximum surrogate likelihood estimate and the vertex-wise $95\%$ Bayesian credible intervals across the $1000$ Monte Carlo replicates, respectively.
+For the second objective, Figure \ref{figure:example-1} (a) and (b) visualize the empirical coverage probabilities of the vertex-wise $95\%$ confidence intervals based on the MSLE and the vertex-wise $95\%$ Bayesian credible intervals across the $1000$ Monte Carlo replicates, respectively.
 It is clear that the empirical coverage probabilities of these confidence intervals and credible intervals are close to the nominal $95\%$ level, validating the theory developed in Section \ref{sec:MSLE} and Section \ref{sec:Bayesian_Estimation_Surrogate_Likelihood}.